ericmjl/protein-systematic-characterization/experiments/20160805-mutagenesis/20160805-mutagenesis-report.md

 Water | 41.5 | 91.3
 **Total:** | **50.0** | **107.8**

+Some notes:
+1. Target input volume was computed to be 3.25 µL in order to get 1000 ng of DNA.
+However, I only added 1 µL because of laziness.
+Next time round, I will make sure I have a program to compute this report in its entirety.

 #### PCR Protocol

 Temperature (ºC) | Time (min, sec) | cycles